 Sermonix Pharmaceuticals is an Ohio LLC privately held biotechnology company with a targeted focus towards bringing female-specific oncology products through proof of concept, preclinical, and clinical development with a clear regulatory pathway in place.
 Sermonix was founded in late 2014 by David Portman, MD, a leading clinical researcher and expert in women’s health, menopause and selective estrogen receptor modulators, or SERM therapy.
-Sermonix has as its lead product oral lasofoxifene with exclusive licensing rights for the U.S. and Japan obtained from Ligand Pharmaceuticals, Inc (NASDAQ; LGND).
+Sermonix has as its lead product oral lasofoxifene with exclusive worldwide licensing rights obtained from Ligand Pharmaceuticals, Inc (NASDAQ; LGND).
 Lasofoxifene is a highly potent third-generation Selective Estrogen Receptor Modulator (SERM) (also known as an estrogen agonist/antagonist) with demonstrated benefits to breast, bone, and vaginal tissue.
 Sermonix is currently focused on breast and ovarian cancer treatment, particularly an indication in advanced Estrogen Receptor positive (ER+) hormone-resistant breast cancer.

-Lasofoxifene, originally developed by Pfizer and Ligand, has been studied in over 15,000 women in a comprehensive world-wide phase I-III clinical development program and has established efficacy for treating both vulvovaginal atrophy (VVA)and postmenopausal osteoporosis, reducing the risk of vertebral fractures by 42% and non-vertebral fractures by 26%— no other SERM has shown such robust efficacy on bone at all skeletal sites.
+Lasofoxifene, originally developed by Pfizer and Ligand, has been studied in clinical trials recruiting over 15,000 women in a comprehensive world-wide phase I-III clinical development program and has established efficacy for treating both vulvovaginal atrophy (VVA)and postmenopausal osteoporosis, reducing the risk of vertebral fractures by 42% and non-vertebral fractures by 26%— no other SERM has shown such robust efficacy on bone at all skeletal sites.

 There was no increase in endometrial cancer (a concern with other SERMs like tamoxifen) with lasofoxifene in the 5-year Postmenopausal Evaluation and Risk-Reduction with Lasofoxifene –(PEARL) study in which over 8,500 women were followed for up to 5years.